 Maybe you’re not quite ready to share a story without having a little help.
 If that’s the case, books are your friend.
 It’s no secret that reading to your child improves literacy and promotes the parent-child bond.
 Pick a book or two or have your children identify books about working together and read them aloud to them or with them.

 If you’re looking for new titles, download and print these free picture books from the Lincoln Learning World of Midlandia Storybook series.
-All of them show how we can achieve things and broaden our horizons by working with one another.
+They illustrate how we can achieve things and broaden our horizons by working with one another.
+They also come with discussion questions that serve as a great reading comprehension activity.

 If your children are older, have them pick a story to read to you or search online learning sources for a story from another part of the world that you can read together.
 They can also recount a story they’ve read and impart it to you and their siblings in their own words.
 Storytelling with your children has so many benefits, including feeding their creativity and improving their language skills.